 Add it to your diet: Drizzle on your salads and use in cooking, but make sure you’re using the right type.
 To get all of this oil’s antioxidant and anti-inflammatory benefits, purchase 100 percent extra virgin olive oil (organic if possible).

 Good news for coffee lovers.
 This beloved pick-me-up helps keep your arteries clean.
-One study found that drinking three cups a day significantly lowers your risk for developing atherosclerosis, or clogged arteries.
+One

 If coffee isn’t your cup of tea, green tea has also been proven beneficial to cardiovascular health.

 Add it to your diet: Drinking three cups a day, you say?
 No problem!
 But while getting your daily dose, it’s important to stay away from adding sugars or lots of cream.
 Try and make your coffee as healthy and beneficial as possible.

 Turmeric contains powerful anti-inflammatory compounds that can help reduce damage to arterial walls.
 Inflammation levels have been shown to have a direct effect on arteriosclerosis — the hardening of the arteries.

 A study on rats shows that this antioxidant-rich spice can reduce fatty deposits in the arteries by over

 Add it to your diet: The easiest way to add turmeric to your diet is by making turmeric tea.
 You can also make our easy, five-ingredient golden milk.